-Efinix provides a soft configurable RISC-V SoC, called Sapphire, that you can implement in Trion® or Titanium FPGAs.
+易灵思 provides a soft configurable RISC-V SoC, called Sapphire, that you can implement in Trion® or 钛金系列 FPGAs.
 This user guide describes how to:

-- Build RTL designs using the Sapphire RISC-V SoC using an example design targeting an Efinix® development board, and how to extend the example for your own application. - Set up the software development environment using an example project, create your own software based on example projects, and use the API.
+- Build RTL designs using the Sapphire RISC-V SoC using an example design targeting an 易灵思® development board, and how to extend the example for your own application. - Set up the software development environment using an example project, create your own software based on example projects, and use the API.

-Note: The Sapphire SoC v2.0, released with the Efinity software v2021.2, has significant improvements from previous versions, and you cannot migrate an existing design to it automatically.
-Efinix recommends that you use v2.0 or higher for all new designs.
+Note: The Sapphire SoC v2.0, released with the Efinity software v2021.2, has significant improvements from previous versions, and you cannot migrate an existing design to it automatically. 易灵思 recommends that you use v2.0 or higher for all new designs.
 You can continue to use previous versions with the Efinity software v2021.1.
-If you want to migrate an existing design to v2.0, refer to Migrating to the Sapphire SoC v2.0 on page 52.
+If you want to migrate an existing design to v2.0, refer to Migrating to the Sapphire SoC v2.0 from a Previous Version on page 61.

-Figure 1: Designing Hardware and Software for the Sapphire RISC-V SoC code using the Eclipse IDE and then copy it to the flash memory.
+Figure 1: Designing Hardware and Software for the Sapphire RISC-V SoC